 - Some ribbon or cord for the drawstring.

 - Scissors and pins, plus a safety pin or bodkin for inserting the cord/ribbon into the casing at the end

 All seam allowances are 3/8 inch (1cm) unless stated.

 Cut 4 pieces of fabric the same size – 2 outer and inner layers.
 On all four pieces, mark a place about 3cm from the top at both sides.
 With the outer pieces together and right sides together start at one of these marks and sew down the long edges and across the bottom of inner and outer layer as shown in the diagram.
 Remember to backstitch at both ends.
 Repeat for the inner layer.

-Then, press the seam allowance open at the sides of each layer.
+Then, press the seams open at the sides of each layer.
 This gives you a v-shape – see picture.
 Sew around this v-shape – and repeat the other 3 times.